sandbender/kragle_docs/Advanced_Topics/Creating_Block_Types.md

 definition in the sections below, but the complete JSON Schema against which a Block type definition must validate is located
 here: https://raw.githubusercontent.com/sandbender/json_schema/master/block_type.json

+### How to create a custom Block type

+You must use Kragle's JSON API in order to create your own block types.
+The 'definition' element of the object you POST to the blocktypes endpoint to create a block describes the various elements that make up a Block type.
+The Definition of a Block type must contain:

+1. An element called 'io' which indicates what Types of data a Block accepts and produces,
+1. An element called 'actions' which specifies the list of actions to be performed by the block,
+1. An element called 'state' which specifies the data to be saved on each execution of the block, and
+1. An element called 'initial_state' which is used to initialize an individual Block's state when it is created as part of a Stack

+In addition to the 'definition' of a Block, you'll also need to specify a few other pieces of information for your new Block:

+1. The 'name' of your block - this needs to be unique.
+1. Optional: 'is_remote' is a boolean indicating that the 'definition' is a url where the actual definition can be fetched.
+1. Optional: 'needs_approval' is a boolean indicating that you wish to flag (if true) the custom Block for review and public availability.

 ### Input and Output types for a Block type definition

 All Block types must specify the input and output Types which they expect/produce.
 There are a number of different reasons for